Performing CommServe Database Maintenance Using the DBMaintenance Utility

 - After the first use, use the full parameter to perform database maintenance every six months.

 - Suspend all jobs.
-For instructions on suspending jobs, see Suspending a Job.
+For instructions about suspending jobs, see Suspending a Job.

 - At the CommServe level, on the Activity Control tab, clear the Enable Scheduler check box to disable the scheduler.
-For instructions on disabling the scheduler, see Enabling or Disabling CommCell Activities.
+For instructions about disabling the scheduler, see Enabling or Disabling CommCell Activities.

 The DBMaintenance utility is located in the software_installation_path/Base folder.
 From the command prompt, run dbmaintenance with the appropriate parameters.